Reuh/anselme/REFERENCE.md

     This is.
 ```

 * `>`: write a choice into the [event buffer](#event-buffer).
 Followed by arbitrary text.
 Support [text interpolation](#text-interpolation); if a text event is created during the text interpolation, it is added to the choice text content instead of the global event buffer.
+Support [escape codes](#escape-codes).
+Empty choices are discarded.

 ```
 $ f